Internships in English

-The on-campus editorial internships are awarded competitively.
-English majors are notified of specific opportunities in advance of the deadline for each competition, and must submit a letter of application and supporting materials for each internship in which they are interested.
-The teaching internships, which provide opportunities to participate in planning a course and lecturing or leading classroom discussion, involve approaching a faculty member the student knows and making a proposal, typically - though not necessairly - in a course the student has already taken with that instructor.
+On-campus internships coordinated through the Department of English are awarded competitively.
+English majors are notified of specific opportunities in advance of the deadline for each competition and must submit a letter of application and supporting materials for each internship in which they are interested.
+Teaching internships, which provide opportunities to participate in planning a course and lecturing or leading classroom discussion, involve approaching a faculty member the student knows and making a proposal, typically - though not necessairly - for a course the student has already taken with that instructor.